Julian Alaphilippe

 Twitter: @alafpolak

-Julian Alaphilippe has the same mystique as the French riders of old.
-A puncheur who rides with his heart, rather than head, he has had a star-studded career that has seen him victorious in a mixture of Classics and stage races.
-The 2019 Tour de France saw a flying Alaphilippe claim the yellow jersey in stage three.
-With his climbing legs clearly better than many expected, he managed to keep the jersey until the decisive stage 19 (bar two brief stages early in the race), where it was relinquished to the eventual winner, Egan Bernal.
+Two-time world champion Julian Alaphilippe has the same mystique as the French riders of old.
+A puncheur who rides with his heart, rather than his head, he has had a star-studded career that has seen him victorious in a mixture of Classics and stage races.
+The 2019 Tour de France saw a flying Alaphilippe hold the yellow jersey for 14 days, while the following year, he soloed to his first road world title, a feat he would repeat in 2021 to mark stunning back-to-back victories.

 After having gained experience in a domestique role, his first major chance came in the 2015 La Fléche Wallonne, when he made the crucial split before finishing second behind Alejandro Valverde, ahead of Classics veteran Michael Albasini.
 Alaphillipe backed up this result on the following weekend at Liége-Bastogne-Liége, proving that Fléche Wallonne was no fluke.
 A stellar season ended early with a diagnosis of glandular fever and extreme fatigue.